Section I: Close Encounters of a Gay Kind | Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Chapter 6 | Chapter 7

 He spoke honestly about meeting Raymond Tracer, and the hours they spent talking at the edge of the village.
 Tracer had regaled him with tales of Sirca, and of all the things he had yet to experience -- both good and bad.
 And most of all, the difference he could make for hundreds, even thousands around the ring, if he so chose to dedicate himself to it.
 Samael's passion was indomitable, and even the most stoic elders conceded that his heart felt genuine, even if his notions were foolish and likely to disappoint him in the end.

 After all was said and done, he was given their blessing.
 It meant more to him than he thought it would.
 He hated to admit it, but there were tears in his eyes as he hugged the group of adults that had raised him, and set off for Silvenna with nothing more than the furs on his back and a single set of spare clothes.
-There was a bit of a silent expectation that Samael would very likely return in a few weeks or months...but he was given all the encouragement that could be afforded by the close-knit and rarely-outward-looking tribe.
+There was a bit of a silent expectation that Samael would very likely return in a few weeks or quarters...but he was given all the encouragement that could be afforded by the close-knit and rarely-outward-looking tribe.

 When Samael felt the claws squeeze lightly into his shoulder, he blinked and looked up to see that he and Tracer were alone in the corner of the tavern.
 "Uhhhh, my bad, I was just thinkin' about what you were sayin' an'.
 Stuff."